Nonequilibrium noise as a probe of pair-tunneling transport in the BCS--BEC Crossover: Fano factor thoughout the BCS-BEC crossover

 where $I_{\rm qp}$ and $I_{\rm pair}$ denote the contributions of the quasiparticle and pair tunnelings, respectively.
 The Fano factor $F$ approaches 1 and 2 in the quasiparticle-dominant ($I_{\rm qp}\gg I_{\rm pair}$) and pair-dominant regimes ($I_{\rm pair}\gg I_{\rm qp}$), respectively.
 Although the interaction dependence of the Fano factor $F$ is deeply related to properties of the tunneling junctions and spectral functions of the carriers, one can find from Eq.~(\ref{eq:F-largebias}) that $F\rightarrow 1$ ($F\rightarrow 2$) in the limit of $a^{-1}\rightarrow -\infty$ ($a^{-1}\rightarrow \infty$) regardless of the detailed properties of the system.
 Moreover, $F=2$ can be realized even above $T_{\rm c}$ because of strong interactions leading to the formation of preformed Cooper pairs in the BCS--BEC crossover.
 With increasing the temperature, $F$ tends to be suppressed because thermal effects assist the dissociation of pairs.
-Nevertheless, even at finite temperature, $F$ approaches 2 with increasing the interaction because bound molecules are dominant in the deep BEC regime where $T_{\rm L}\lesssim E_{\rm b}$ [$E_{\rm b}=1/(ma^2)$ is the two-body binding energy].
+Nevertheless, even at finite temperature, $F$ approaches 2 with increasing the interaction because bound molecules are dominant in the deep BEC regime~\footnote{Here, ``BEC regime" is used for the regime where the two-body attraction is so strong that the associated superfluid state behaves like molecular BEC below $T_{\rm c}$~\cite{STRINATI20181,OHASHI2020103739}.
+In this regard, the strongly-attractive regime even above $T_{\rm c}$ is also referred as to the BEC regime for characterizing the interaction strength. } where $T_{\rm L}\lesssim E_{\rm b}$ [$E_{\rm b}=1/(ma^2)$ is the two-body binding energy].